 Parasites like trematodes and tapeworms can cause abdominal pain in dogs.
 Since these parasites can easily be found in raw seafood like Scallops, it’s best not to feed your pooch raw Scallop.

 Some recommend freezing the raw Scallops so that the microorganisms will die from the cold, however, when it comes to our dog’s health, it’s best to err on the side of safety and just cook the Scallops fully before feeding them to your pups.

 It’s natural for your dog to vomit after eating raw seafood that has been contaminated with viruses, bacteria, fungus, and parasites.
 It’s the body’s natural way of trying to get rid of the toxins.

 Raw Scallops may contain vibrio cholera which is responsible for cholera.
 If your K9 friends consume a lot of raw Scallops without you knowing, they can have really bad diarrhea.

-Diarrhea can cause your dog’s body to lose water and your canine friend may become severely dehydrated and may be at risk of death.
+Diarrhea can cause your dog’s body to lose water and your canine friend may become severely dehydrated.

 Viruses, bacteria, fungus, and parasites can cause gastroenteritis in dogs.
 All of these can be found in raw Scallops.

 Having gastroenteritis is extremely uncomfortable and painful because the digestive tract becomes inflamed.
 Dogs may vomit, have explosive diarrhea, and have abdominal pain.

 Although meningitis is a pretty rare disease in canines, some dog breeds are more prone to it than others.
 These dog breeds are Beagles, German Shorthaired Pointers, and Bernese Mountain dogs.